Steem-FOSSbot/steem-fossbot-voter/README.md

 Several other Node NPM libraries are used as dependencies.
 Their source is not included in this repo, but is downloaded when the server is built.
 Thanks to their creators!

-- [express](https://www.npmjs.com/package/express), [express-session](https://www.npmjs.com/package/express-session), [body-parser](https://www.npmjs.com/package/body-parser), [cookie](https://www.npmjs.com/package/cookie) and [cookie-parser](https://www.npmjs.com/package/cookie-parser) by dougwilson, as widely used glue, used by nearly many Node.js apps
+- [express](https://www.npmjs.com/package/express), [express-session](https://www.npmjs.com/package/express-session), [body-parser](https://www.npmjs.com/package/body-parser), [cookie](https://www.npmjs.com/package/cookie) and [cookie-parser](https://www.npmjs.com/package/cookie-parser) by dougwilson, as widely used glue, used by many Node.js apps
 - [Q](https://www.npmjs.com/package/q) by kriskowal, to promise-ify and de-callback-hell-ify the long process of running a bot iteration
 - [redis](https://www.npmjs.com/package/redis) by bridgear, to access a redis simple database
 - [glossary](https://www.npmjs.com/package/glossary) by harth, for keyword extraction from Steem post body contents using NLP
 - [string](https://www.npmjs.com/package/string) by az7arul, for misc super powered string manipulation
 - [remark](https://www.npmjs.com/package/remark) and [strip-markdown](https://www.npmjs.com/package/strip-markdown) by wooorm, for de-markdown-ing Steem post body contents
 - [retext](https://www.npmjs.com/package/retext) and [retext-sentiment](https://www.npmjs.com/package/retext-sentiment) also by wooorm, for determining sentiment using NLP
-- [languagedetect](https://www.npmjs.com/package/languagedetect) by fgribreau, to detect the written langauge of the content (latin script only)
+- [languagedetect](https://www.npmjs.com/package/languagedetect) by fgribreau, to detect the written language of the content (latin script only)
 - [wait.for](https://www.npmjs.com/package/wait.for) by luciotato, for turning async functions into sync functions
 - [moment](https://www.npmjs.com/package/moment) by ichernev and [moment-timezone](https://www.npmjs.com/package/moment-timezone) by maggiepint, for better date handling, formatting and time zone adjustment

 ## Disclaimer

 We are not required to supply terms because we are not running a service.
-However obviously you are at your own liability if you use this software.
+However, obviously you are at your own liability if you use this software.
 See [the license](/LICENSE) for full legal text.

-Contributions via pull request are very welcome, as is issues logged via the GitHub issue tracker.
+Contributions via pull request are very welcome, as are issues logged via the GitHub issue tracker.
 You can also suggest features, such as metrics you'd like to see, UI upgrades, etc.

-Also please note that development of this project was done piece-wise, and there are many commits with very little added as a commit was required in order to test any code change.
+Also, please note that development of this project was done piece-wise, and there are many commits with very little added, as a commit was required in order to test any code change.

 Finally, as mentioned in the [discussion](/docs/discussion.md), this project is not intended as a customer ready solution, it is a kind of "hobby grade" project.
 As such, **do not expect consumer level support**.